Temps and termites are on the rise. Schedule your free inspection today.

 Why pharaoh ants are a problem

-How to remove pharaoh ants from your home
+How to prevent pharaoh ants in your home

 Over time, this approach can get rid of the entire colony, preventing the infestation from returning.
 Our professional pest experts also monitor bait stations to ensure the treatment is working and make adjustments as needed.

 For pharaoh ants, slow-acting bait is the most effective.
-The best bait types include sugar-based, protein-based, and grease-based baits since these ants eat a variety of foods.
+The best bait types include sugar-, protein-, and grease-based baits, as these ants eat a variety of foods.
 Because pharaoh ants are picky, we will tend to use multiple bait types to ensure success.

 Cleaning and preventing future infestations